anderturrezhf/tesing-dagger-and-clean-architecture/README.md

 2. Architecture is based on Uncle Bob's Clean Architecture and uses Dagger as dependency injection framework.
-I have chosen to use 3 layers: presentation (Android module) and 2 Java modules where goes the application related logic implementation (app-business-rules) and the models, repository pattern, POJOs according to possible backend logic and other abstractions (enterprise-business-rules)
+I have chosen to use 3 layers: presentation (Android module) and 2 Java modules where goes the application related logic implementation (app-business-rules) and the models, repository pattern, POJOs according to possible backend logic and other abstractions (enterprise-business-rules).
+Remember the rule that a layer can only "see" layers below it, not above.

-4. Annotations go above only if they are used on a method.
+3. Annotations go above only if they are used on a method.
 For variables or fields, they go immediately before they are declared.